Factbox: Who's who on the new EU executive

 COMMISSIONER, NEIGHBORHOOD & ENLARGEMENT, JOHANNES HAHN

 Austria, center-right, 56.
 Outgoing regional commissioner and former CEO of gaming equipment manufacturer.
-May have a role in Ukraine crisis, though no new EU members seen joining.
-At his hearing, he spoke in favor of sanctions on Russia over Ukraine, something Vienna has been cool on.
+May have a role in Ukraine crisis, although no new EU members seen joining in the five years of the Juncker commission's mandate.

 COMMISSIONER, MIGRATION, HOME AFFAIRS, DIMITRIS AVRAMOPOULOS

 Greece, center-right, 61.
 Defense minister since 2013.
 Has also been Athens mayor and foreign minister.
-Greece on frontline of many EU efforts to stem illegal migration from Middle East.
+Greece is on the frontline of many EU efforts to stem illegal migration from Middle East.
 He told his hearing he supported outreach to asylum seekers and also reinforcing border security in Mediterranean.
+Will also oversee "citizenship" brief after parliament objected to Hungary's Navracsics having broad civil rights portfolio.

 COMMISSIONER, HEALTH & FOOD SAFETY, VYTENIS ANDRIUKAITIS

 Lithuania, center-left, 63.
 Heart surgeon, born in Siberia to parents deported by Stalin, he was a long-time dissident.
 Cleared of corruption allegations that saw him quit parliament in 2004.
-Told hearing he would not let a U.S. trade deal force EU to accept "chlorine chicken".
+Told hearing he would not let a U.S. trade deal force the EU to accept "chlorine chicken."

 COMMISSIONER, FINANCIAL SERVICES, JONATHAN HILL

 Britain, conservative, 54.
-Aide to premier John Major in 1990s, he founded a lobbying firm.
+Aide to premier John Major in 1990s.
+He founded a lobbying firm.
 As leader of David Cameron's party in unelected upper house, he had a low profile.
 Cameron, who tried to block Juncker's appointment, hailed the nomination of Hill to a brief vital to London's business interests.
-Charmed lawmakers personally but left them demanding he "resit" hearing on Tuesday to show more grasp of substance.
+Charmed lawmakers personally, but left them demanding he "resit" hearing to show more grasp of substance.

 COMMISSIONER, INTERNAL MARKET, INDUSTRY, ELZBIETA BIENKOWSKA